Nong Yai Park

 On our last visit to the pond to the south of the canal we found it very silty.
 Possibly just after dredging operations.

-You can walk all the way round this lake on a made path, or use the cycle path at its side.
+You can also walk all the way round this lake on a made path, or use the cycle path at its side.
 Two observation platforms allow you to get a good view of the area.
 Depending on which day you go there are places to eat and rent boats.

 In the center of the lake to the south of the canal is this large monkey.